antonmi/flowex/README.md

 So the program is a pipeline of functions with the same interface.
 The functions are very simple in the example.

 In the real world they can be something like `validate_http_request`, `get_user_from_db`, `update_db_from_request` and `render_response`.
-Furthermore each of the function can potentially fail.
+Furthermore, each of the function can potentially fail.
 But for getting the idea let's stick the simplest example.

 FBP defines applications as networks of "black box" processes, which exchange data across predefined connections by message passing.

-To satisfy the FBP approach we need to place each of the function into separate process.
+To satisfy the FBP approach we need to place each of the function into a separate process.
 So the number will be passed from 'add_one' process to 'mult_by_two' and then 'minus_three' process which returns the final result.

 That, in short, is the idea of Flowex!

 ### More complex example for understanding interface
-Let's define more strict interface for our function.
+Let's define a more strict interface for our function.
 Flowex uses the same approach as [Plug](https://github.com/elixir-lang/plug).
 So each of the function must receive a predefined struct as a first argument and return the struct of the same type:

 ```elixir